 Here are 10 critical reasons why you should always use a high-performance vapor barrier, no matter the project:

-1. Vapor barriers are relatively cheap.
+1. Vapor barriers are relatively inexpensive.
 Floor failures are not.

 The single most important reason you should use a high-performance vapor barrier is to protect the expensive floor covering in your building.

-Water-based adhesives used to secure your floor covering are highly susceptible to the presence of liquid water and the alkaline salts it pulls into solution from the concrete slab.
+Water-based adhesives used to secure your floor covering are highly susceptible to degradation in the presence of liquid water and the alkaline salts it pulls into solution from the concrete slab.
 This creates a high-pH environment.
-Liquid water below the slab can diffuse through the slab as vapor, then condense under the flooring, which can emulsify some adhesive and destroy the floor covering.
+Liquid water below the slab can diffuse through the slab as vapor, then condense under the flooring, which can re-emulsify some adhesives and damage others, thus destroying the floor covering.
 Water vapor diffusing through the concrete slab can also lead to deformation and discoloration of the floor covering material, leading to costly repairs or even replacement.

 The cost of a vapor barrier – installed on the foundation before concrete placement – is far more economical than these nightmare scenarios.

 2. A proper vapor barrier installation can limit your liability.